 BLIA volunteers completed the following tasks this past year with the goal of improving the water quality of Ballston Lake:

 - Collected biweekly samples for the DEC CSLAP program that monitors water quality of Ballston Lake.

 - Collected water samples in the lake and in the town to test for total coliform and fecal coliform bacteria.

 - Worked with the Ballston Clean Water Committee to supply lake and storm water data to support the Sewer System project for the Ballston Lake Watershed.

-Conducted a two week study of the lake to determine the depth in the lake that dissolved oxygen drops to 0%.
+- Conducted a two week study of the lake to determine the depth in the lake that dissolved oxygen drops to 0%.
 This info is needed to determine the amount of the lake bottom that is anoxic and how this impacts phosphorous release.

 - Conducted a water chestnut removal activity in late July.
 Over 240 gallons of water chestnuts were removed from the lake near the narrows.

 - We are working to rewrite the 2011 Ballston Lake Management and Protection Plan.
 The adoption of a comprehensive plan will enable BLIA to apply for grants to improve the water quality of Ballston Lake.

 - Secured funding from the Saratoga Water Quality Coordinating Committee to attend the Northeast Aquatic Plant

 - Management Society meeting in Saratoga January 20-22.